tezos-commons/baseDAO/docs/registry.md

 A custom entrypoint `lookup_registry` is included in the registryDAO contract to lookup values in the registry.
 The parameter of this entrypoint is `(pair k address)` where `address` is the address of a callback contract of type `(k, v option)`.

-### Receive XTZ

-A `receive_xtz` with `unit` argument is present only to allow the tranfer of XTZs to the contract, which is not allowed by most entrypoints.